craigthings/atomx/packages/atomx-state-react/README.md

 # ⚛ State

-"State" is an piece of atomic state.
+"State" is a piece of atomic state.
 It can be `get`, `set`, `subscribed` to, listened to (using `on` or `off`), and `dispatch`ed from.
 Sometimes you need your app to react to a specific event, and not just change based on what state you've subscribed to.

 ### `state(value: any)`